Precision Time Protocol

 Troubleshooting PTP

-This section contains instructions for troubleshooting PTP by checking if the Transparent Clock is receiving messages from the Grandmaster Clock, verifying packet message and error counters, and running debug commands.
+Troubleshooting PTP involves a series of steps to ensure the Transparent Clock is functioning correctly, communicating with the GMC, verifying packet message and error counters, and running debug commands.

-You might want to verify that the Transparent Clock is syntonized to the Grand Master Clock—that is, that the Transparent Clock is logged to the Grand Master Clock.
-You might want to verify syntonization because the show ptp clock running command does not appy to the Transparent Clock.
-Subordinate clocks in the PTP network do not synchronize with the Grand Master Clock if the Transparent Clock is not syntonized.
+You can verify the Transparent Clock is syntonized to the Grand Master Clock (Transparent Clock is logged to the Grand Master Clock) or not.
+The subordinate clocks in the PTP network do not synchronize with the Grand Master Clock if the Transparent Clock is not syntonized.

 Verify that the Transparent Clock is syntonized.